13 Coachella Beauty Products To Pack, According To Someone Who Lives There

 SPF is essential, but my real HG sun protection product is a big, wide-brimmed hat.
 My collection has grown exponentially since moving Coachella-side; I rarely leave the house without one.

-I’m obsessed with Mazz Hanna Rose Quartz Infusion Mint Lip Balm because 1) the minty flavor cools on contact — which feels divine in the hot desert sun, 2) it features 15 milligrams of CBD for soothing hydration, and 3) it has SPF 15, so your pucker is protected from the elements.
+I’m obsessed with Mazz Hanna Rose Quartz Infusion Mint Lip Balm because 1) the minty flavor cools on contact , 2) it features 15 mg of CBD for soothing hydration, and 3) it has SPF 15, so your pucker is protected from the elements.

 If you’re only in town for the weekend, I suggest extending your wash cycle and skipping out on that hard water in the shower.
 I keep my curls refreshed between shampoos with Ouidad Botanical Boost Curl Energizing & Refreshing Spray.
 It features hydrating ingredients like aloe and rosehip oil to replenish moisture, and leaves my day three hair looking as good as it did on day one.